gravitational/teleport/rfd/0180-sso-mfa.md

   ...
 + // Username is the Teleport username for the auth request.
 This must be set for MFA requests.
 + string Username = 20 [(gogoproto.jsontag) = "username,omitempty"];
 }

-message GithubAuthRequest {
-  ...
-+ // Username is the Teleport username for the auth request.
-This must be set for MFA requests.
-+ string Username = 19 [(gogoproto.jsontag) = "username,omitempty"];
-}
 ```